metamot/opi5plus_fan_fix/README.md

 **PS2**: 50Hz, 90Hz, 100Hz, 120Hz, 125Hz, 150Hz ... ?

 Due to very low frequency, human ear can listen(!) low frequency from fan.
-This effect has known as "rumble sound from fan" at low speed.
-You can do experiency with something other basic frequencies as 100,125,150, but below then 160Hz.
+This effect has known as "rumble sound from fan" at pwm-low speed pulses.
+You can do experiency with something other basic frequencies as 50,100,125,150, but below then 160Hz.

 Some of fans are really silent at 100-150Hz of low pwm.
 Please, try it.